envoyproxy/data-plane-api/docs/root/intro/arch_overview/statistics.rst

 standard sink implementations are included in Envoy.
 Some sinks also support emitting statistics with tags/dimensions.

-Envoy's tagged statistics have the following characteristic.
-Within Envoy, statistics have canonical string representations as their name.
-The statistic name is dynamically stripped to produce tags.
-Users can configure the behavior via Tag Specifier configuration.
+Within Envoy and throughout the documentation, statistics are identified by a canonical string representation.
+The dynamic portions of these strings are stripped to become tags.
+Users can configure this behavior via the Tag Specifier configuration.

 Those three types of values are emitted as statistics: